gwdistsys18/dist-sys-practice/test.md

 |Cluster Par Group|lab              |
 |Cluster Name     |lab              |
 |Cluster Name     |lab              |
+* Cluster Status: Allows you to see the current status of the cluster whether it is available or not and also whether it is currently in Maintenance Mode
+* Cluster Database Properties: Contains information on the Endpoint, which is the DNS address of the cluster, and the port number on which the database accepts connections.
+These are required when you want to create SQL connections.
+It also lets you know whether the cluster has a public IP address that can be accessed from the public internet.
+The JDBC URL and ODBC URL contain the URLs to connect to the cluster via a java database connection or an Oracle database connection client.
 | Cluster DB Props| value           |
 |-----------------|-----------------|
 |Port             |1234             |